AnthonyPoncet/mygift/README.md

 to one people (birthday) or people to offer gifts each other (christmas).
 Basically you can say "I or we want to buy this" and avoid two people buying it.
 Of course what you will receive will be hide to you.
-As a buyer, you will also have the possibility to have a "buy list" (no good name in mind right now).
+As a buyer, you will also have the possibility to have a "buy list".

 As now, the website is quite limited but allows you to:
 - Create and manage your own wishlist